FAQ

 Habitat for Humanity International is a non-profit, ecumenical Christian housing ministry that seeks to eliminate poverty housing from the world and make decent shelter a matter of conscience and action.

-The Watauga County Habitat affiliate began in 1987 and has now completed 32 homes.
+The Watauga County Habitat affiliate began in 1987 and has now completed 33 homes, and we are building our 34th.

 There are three criteria every Habitat partner family must meet to qualify: